 Setting the Column Visibility allows you to:

 - Hide all linking columns

-- Hide all columns that end-users don’t use in visuals, especially in Fact tables
+- Hide all columns that end-users don’t use in visuals, especially those in Fact tables

-This tutorial is very helpful to those who are having difficulty with data modelling in Power BI.
+This tutorial is very helpful to those who are having difficulty with data modeling in Power BI.

 These tips will help you to create more organized layouts which make it easier to understand the relationships in your data set.